gutierrezps/huaweicloud-services-overview/README.md

 [BMS: Bare Metal Server][bms], a physical server integrated to Huawei Cloud.
 It provides dedicated servers on the cloud, delivering performance and security.
+BMSs are deployed in multiple AZs, and work with VPC, EIP, IMS, EVS, VBS, Cloud Eye and CBR services.

 [IMS: Image Management Service][ims] allows you to manage the entire lifecycle of your images.
 An image is a cloud server or disk template that contains an